anttipessa/restful-marketplace/README.md

 ## React and Redux

 Implement using create-react-app.
-Inital plan is to start with getting the React parts done first then implementing the Redux.
-(This can still change) We will use https://material-ui.com/ for different components for the site: navigation, surfaces, sidebars, buttons etc.
+Inital plan is to start with getting the item listing page done first, then add login and purchase views.
+React and Redux should be done simultaneously.
+We will use https://material-ui.com/ for different components for the site: navigation, surfaces, sidebars, buttons etc.

 ## Testing